 Measurements of Pollution in the Troposphere (MOPITT) SIPS

-The Measurements of Pollution in the Troposphere (MOPITT) SIPS, operated by the National Center for Atmospheric Research (NCAR) in Boulder, CO, processes data from the MOPITT instrument on the EOS Terra mission.
-The MOPITT SIPS products include atmospheric profiles of CO volume mixing ratio and CO total column values, gridded CO daily averages and monthly means.
-These products are provided to NASA's Atmospheric Science Data Center (ASDC) Distributed Active Archive Center (DAAC) for archiving and distribution.
+NASA's Measurements of Pollution in the Troposphere (MOPITT) Science Investigator-led Processing System (SIPS), operated by the National Center for Atmospheric Research (NCAR) in Boulder, CO, processes data from the MOPITT instrument on NASA's Terra satellite.
+MOPITT SIPS products include atmospheric profiles of CO volume mixing ratio and CO total column values, gridded CO daily averages and monthly means.
+These products are provided to NASA's Atmospheric Science Data Center (ASDC) for archiving and distribution.

 Evelyn Ho, NASA Official